 It’s the perfect shaded summer hike to get your exercise in while staying cool: The oft-overlooked Pat Sin Leng Nature Trail in the majestic Plover Cove Country Park, which ends with a visit to the beautiful Bride’s Pool Waterfall.

-With the summer heat beating down on us, we’re taking it easy on the Pat Sin Leng Nature Trail.
-It’s approximately five kilometres long and will take about two hours to complete—and that includes breaks.
-Fortunately, there is no peak to summit, taking you along peaceful countryside instead all while offering up views of Plover Cove Reservoir, Tolo Harbour, and even Shenzhen.
+The Pat Sin Leng Nature Trail is approximately five kilometres long and will take about two hours to complete—and that includes breaks.
+There is no peak to summit; instead, the trail will take you along peaceful countryside all while offering up views of Plover Cove Reservoir, Tolo Harbour, and even Shenzhen.

-This shaded hike takes you along many little streams and rivers.
-It’s not paved, so make sure you wear proper footwear with good grip.
+Hike along many little streams and rivers and be sure to wear proper footwear with good grip, as the path is not paved.
 Sun protection is still important despite the trail being shaded, and you’ll be able to stock up on water in Tai Po Market or Tai Mei Tuk.
 Click here to read our full guide for hiking to Bride’s Pool Waterfall via Pat Sin Leng.

 If the thought of strenuous exercise in these humid climes is totally off-putting and the shaded hikes above make you want to pass out in anticipation, then look no further than the Peak Circle.
 It’s really more of a shaded walk rather than a hike, but who’s keeping track?
 Start off at the Peak Tower and continue along the well-paved, flat, and—most importantly—shaded path.